AlexHff/hadoop-ambari-automation/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project aims at deploying a Hadoop cluster with 1 master node et 3 slaves using Vagrant to setup virtual machines and Ansible to configure the cluster and the different services.
+This project aims at deploying a Hadoop single node cluster using Vagrant to setup virtual machines and Ansible to configure the cluster and the different services.
 These Ansible playbooks will build a Hortonworks cluster (Hortonworks Data Platform and / or Hortonworks DataFlow) using Ambari Blueprints.

+### Disclaimer

+We decided to implement a single node cluster because our computers could not handle more complex installations (we tried).
+Feel free to modify the inventory and the blueprint to modify the cluster.